The Back Story

 This story began in 2012 with a problem, a dinner and a phone call!

-Matthew was 12 years old; he came to the dinner table with a dilemma, wondering what to do to help others as a ‘Winter project’ for school.
-Then there was a phone call from the UK – it was a good family friend Richard Elias, who was also Chairman of the fundraising committee for St. James Primary School in Durban South Africa. that The then head of the School Ms Anisha Ramlaul, was touring Australia to raise funds so that the School could continue to function.
-It was a gruelling timetable involving most Australian capital cities as well as Auckland and Wellington; he asked me if I’d host her to give her a few days break.
-I said yes and I returned to dinner and announced that we would host Anisha - none of us knew anything about her or St James Durban!
-However, Matthew immediately said, ‘I know, I’ll make a CD to raise funds for the School’.
-He then went to the piano and played ‘Calm’ and two other original works which he thought would go well on a CD.
-We spent 2 days at home recording, improvising etc and ‘Calm’ was produced.
+Matthew was 12 years old; he came to the dinner table with a dilemma, wondering what to do to help others as a 'Winter project' for school.
+Then there was a phone call from the UK - it was a good family friend Richard Elias, who was also Chairman of the fundraising committee for St. James Primary School in Durban South Africa.
+He told us that the then head of the School Ms Anisha Ramlaul, was touring Australia to raise funds so that the School could continue to function.
+It was a gruelling timetable involving most Australian capital cities as well as Auckland and Wellington; he asked if our family could host her to give her a few days break.
+None of us knew anything about her or St James Primary School in Durban!
+However, Matthew immediately said, 'I know, I'll make a CD to raise funds for the School for my winter project'.
+He then went to the piano and played 'Calm' and two other original works which he thought would go well on a CD.
+We spent 2 days at home recording, improvising etc and 'Calm' was produced.
 Help arrived from local piano tuners, friends in Melbourne and Sydney who helped with recording, design, photos, printing and distribution - all donated.
-Well-wishers also organised a concert for Matt to launch Calm at the Erasmus School in Melbourne and Anisha was present; this was the first time we met Anisha.
+Well-wishers also organised a concert for Matt to launch 'Calm' at the Erasmus Primary School in Melbourne and Anisha was present; this was the first time we met Anisha.

-In 2013 I had the opportunity to go to Cape Town for work and Anisha invited us to Durban.
+In 2013 Anisha invited us to Durban.
 We thought that we would stay a day or two but Matt wanted to stay longer and he spent 4 days visiting all classes, working with the students and playing games.
-Zulu was revelation to him!
-Most of the teachers take a reduced salary to keep the school operational.
+Zulu (isiZulu) was a revelation to him!
 Fees are low and there is little government support.
 The aim of those involved with the school is to give a quality education to underprivileged children who would normally never receive an education.
 There was a real feeling of compassion in the school and a feeling of people who wanted to do something great for their society and country.

-The Love CD has now appeared and consists of original compositions and Matt continues his work as a fundraising ambassador.
-He won a coveted community service award at his previous school for his efforts.
+The Love CD has now been produced and consists of original compositions and Matt continues his work as a fundraising ambassador.
+He won a coveted community service award at his high school for his efforts.

-The CDs are for sale at the fundraising price of $25 (or more) and I hope that people will be inspired to buy a CD or two (they make great gifts - only 1200 were made and 400 are already sold).
+The CDs are for sale at the fundraising price of $25 (or more) and we hope that people will be inspired to buy a CD or two (they make great gifts - only 300 'Love' CDs were made).

 What does $25 actually do for the School?
 It provides food, safe travel, books and fees for a few days for a student.
 It guarantees an education and therefore the future for a student.